whoismh11/plutot6-scripts/ZM/Juggernog_Health/README.md

 # PlutoT6 Juggernog Health
-Set Juggernog and Perma-Juggernog max health bonus to `2500` (you can change it).
+Sets the maximum Juggernog and Perma-Juggernog health bonus to `2500` (you can change that).